apache/openwhisk/docs/actions-php.md

 wsk action create helloPHP --kind php:7.1 helloPHP.zip
 ```

-### Including Composer dependencies
+## Including Composer dependencies

-If your PHP action requires [Composer](https://getcomposer.org) dependencies, you can install them as usual using `composer require` which will create a `vendor` directory.
+If your PHP action requires [Composer](https://getcomposer.org) dependencies,
+you can install them as usual using `composer require` which will create a `vendor` directory.
 Add this directory to your action's zip file and create the action:

 ```bash
 zip -r helloPHP.zip index.php vendor
 wsk action create helloPHP --kind php:7.1 helloPHP.zip
 ```

-The PHP runtime will automatically include Composer's autoloader for you, so you can immediately use the dependencies in your action code.
+The PHP runtime will automatically include Composer's autoloader for you, so you can immediately
+use the dependencies in your action code.

 Note that if you don't include your own `vendor` folder, then the runtime will include one for you.
-The packages included are listed in the [reference](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md#composer-packages).

-## Reference

-PHP actions are executed using PHP 7.1.18.
-To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when creating or updating an action.
-This is the default when creating an action with file that has a `.php` extension.

 The following PHP extensions are available in addition to the standard ones:

 - bcmath